2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 25. Ameer Abdullah (Detroit)

-After Dallas Cowboys running back Ezekiel Elliott was given a six-game suspension to start the season, the gap between the Arizona Cardinals' David Johnson, the Pittsburgh Steelers' LeVeon Bell and everyone else became quite large on the fantasy scale.
+After Dallas Cowboys running back Ezekiel Elliott was given a six-game suspension to start the season, the gap between the Arizona Cardinals' David Johnson, the Pittsburgh Steelers' Le'Veon Bell and everyone else became quite large on the fantasy scale.

-Naturally, if you're picking first or second overall, don't get cute and pick anyone else but Johnson or Bell.
-They are the clear top two players not only in their position, but the top two fantasy performers in the NFL.
+Naturally, if you're picking first or second overall, don't get cute and pick anyone but Johnson or Bell.
+They are the clear top two players, not only in their position but the top two fantasy performers in the NFL.

-The question is whether which player has a better year, and the guess is Johnson simply because Bell has to compete with Antonio Brown and Martavis Bryant for touchdowns, while the Cardinal back is clearly the team's primary scorer.
+The question relates to which player has a better year, and the guess is Johnson simply because Bell has to compete with Antonio Brown and Martavis Bryant for touchdowns, while the Cardinal back is clearly the team's primary scorer.

 Wide Receiver